RichardLitt/stranded-by-trump/index.md

 Here’s what you can do to help those in desperate need right now:

-**Offer housing** on [Airbnb](https://www.airbnb.com/disaster) or other platforms
+**1. Offer housing** on [Airbnb](https://www.airbnb.com/disaster) or other platforms

-**If you know a green card holder who is stuck outside the U.S.** with tickets to return to IAD -- please let [Simon Sandoval-Moshenberg](mailto:simon@justice4all.org) know ASAP.
+**2. If you know a green card holder who is stuck outside the U.S.** with tickets to return to IAD -- please let [Simon Sandoval-Moshenberg](mailto:simon@justice4all.org) know ASAP.
 He is the Director of the [Immigrant Advocacy Program](https://www.justice4all.org/immigrant-advocacy-program/) at the Legal Aid Center in Washington, D.C.

   * EMAIL HIM: [simon@justice4all.org](mailto:simon@justice4all.org)
   * CALL HIM: [+1-703-778-3450](tel:+1-703-778-3450)

 ### **Protest**

-Facebook events for local protests
+Facebook events for local protests:

   * [New York](http://pix11.com/2017/01/28/protesters-gather-at-jfk-airports-terminal-4-after-refugees-detained-following-trumps-immigration-ban/)
   * [Boston](https://www.facebook.com/events/1808560036070492/)